-Harvest Operations currently has a board of directors consisting of 8 individuals, and will present a slate of 8 directors to the Unitholders at the 2008 Annual Meeting.
+Harvest Operations currently has a board of directors consisting of 9 individuals, and will present a slate of 8 directors to the Unitholders at its Annual and Special Meeting to be held on May 19, 2009.
+David J. Boone will not be standing for re-election to the Board in 2009.
 Pursuant to the Trust Indenture, Unitholders are entitled to elect the Board of Directors annually.
 Prior to all annual meetings, Harvest Operations will deliver an information circular and form of proxy to Unitholders with respect to the election of the directors of Harvest Operations at any such meeting.